Jrheldmann/covidAnalysisHousing/README.md

 ### Data sources

 As previously stated, COVID case data by county was sourced from the CDC.
 Demographic data by county was sourced from the U.S. Census Bureau, Rural-Urban Continuum Codes were sourced from the U.S. Department of Agriculture, and home sales data by county was sourced from Zillow.

-### Questions to be answered

-We hope to determine whether a machine learning model can be a helpful tool in real estate transactions by answering a number of questions from the datasets.
-First, are the number of COVID cases in a geographic area impacting housing prices in those areas?
-Are prices rising where COVID cases are lower, and vice versa?
-Is the population density of a geographic area the driving force behind higher COVID case numbers, and therefore driving home prices down in those areas?
-Are home prices in rural, suburban, and urban areas being impacted the same way by COVID cases, or is the rate of home price change different based on these location classifications?
-And finally, are the findings of the previous questions the same across demographics, or are demographic differences between counties mitigating or amplifying the model's predictive power in some way?

-## Presentation & Dashboard

-Google Slideshow (rough cut, still very much in progress): https://docs.google.com/presentation/d/1kjO0vaHzWOCidoWfdnLT9qGtgoUTodmvxP2sFZ1uGJk/edit#slide=id.p

-Tableau Public Workbook (also still very much in progress!): https://public.tableau.com/app/profile/tim5029/viz/Starfall_Dashboard/Story1?publish=yes

-## Data Base

-Data was cleaned (removing counties not in the US such as Washington DC or US territories, years not inbetween 2019 and 2021, and missing data).
-### Data Sources

 Dependent Variable- Zillow Housing data: https://www.zillow.com/research/data/

 Rural vs Urban counties- Rural-Urban Continuum Codes:https://www.ers.usda.gov/data-products/rural-urban-continuum-codes.aspx